LionelDraghi/bbt/README.md

 ```
 or
 ```
-When I once more run the mighty `my_command -r`
+When I once more try to run something like `my_command -r`
 ```
 that's the same.

-(Just don't exaggerate on either way!)
+Note : neither is recommended.
+The former isn't easy to read, and the latter is misleading by introducing nuances that bbt ignore!
+This is specification, make short sentences and go straight to the point.

 ## Grammar